johnmm/nltk-wiki/Package-Structure.md

-Prescribed structure of NLTK packages

-NLTK Packages conform to the following structure:
+Most NLTK code is structured into packages, which have the following structure:

   1. all modules
     * opening comment with package name, copyright, license, authors